doytsujin/athackst.github.io/_articles/bridging_ros_ros2.md

 ### Update variable names

-ROS2 has much stricter linting rules compared to ROS.
+ROS2 has much more strict linting rules than ROS.
 CamelCase variables are no longer allowed inside messages or services.
-As a result, I needed to rename quite a few variables from the original ROS packages when I made the ROS2 versions.
+As a result, I needed to re-name quite a few variables from the original ROS packages when I made the ROS2 versions.

 Example: